-(1) to provide altar servers at all weekend masses and to standardize the number of servers at each mass, (2) to provide adequate training so that servers are successful in their role, and (3) to develop future catholic leaders.
-The purpose for this communication is to inform you of the most visible changes.
+(1) to provide altar servers at all weekend masses and to standardize the number of servers at each mass, (2) to provide adequate training so that servers are successful in their role, and (3) to develop future Catholic leaders.

-Altar Server Council: Beginning in June of 2013, a council was formed to govern the Altar Server program.
-The council consists of co-leaders Jim McKay and John Nelson, a Chaplain (Deacon Ed Krise), a Scheduling and Communications Coordinator (Tiffany Chapman), a Vestry Coordinator (Brandi Kler), a Training Coordinator (Deacon Rick Medina), a Mass Coach Coordinator (Nina Weilde), and a Social Events Coordinator (Dawne Cueller).
+Altar Server Council: The Altar Server Council consists of co-leaders Jim McKay and John Nelson, a Chaplain (Deacon Ed Krise and Deacon Rick Medina), a Scheduling, Communications and Mass Coach Coordinator (Nina Welde), a Vestry Coordinator (Brandi Kler), a Training Coordinator (Kelly Powers), and a Social Events Coordinator (Dawne Cueller).

 New servers application form: Individuals interested in becoming an altar server are required to complete an application to enroll into the program.
 Applications are accepted between April 1 and May 31, annually (and occasionally based on church needs).

-Service levels: In the past, altar servers were promoted based on service using military ranks.
-Now, altar servers are assigned to 1 of 5 Service levels: Apprentice, Novice, Skilled, Master, and Guardian.
-The ranking is based on age, grade, and competency.
+Service levels: Service levels: Altar servers advance through 5 Service levels: Apprentice, Novice, Skilled, Master, and Guardian.
+Service level is based on age, grade, and demonstrated competency.

 Orientation, training, and assessment process: A new Altar Server Training Manual has been developed and is now available on line.
 New servers are required to complete this manual as well as a parent guided self-study module, and hands on training session prior to serving.

-Annual promotion opportunities and Commissioning Mass: Servers will be considered for promotion each year.
+Annual promotion opportunities and Commissioning Mass: Depending on their age and grade level, servers may be considered for promotion each year.
+If eligible, promotion candidates must complete additional training and self-study modules pertaining to the rank they are trying to achieve.
+They will also be observed serving a mass to determine their competency for the next level.
 Promotions will be granted during a Commissioning Mass – held annually in November.